ssciwr/Python-best-practices-course/Material_Part2_Linter/README.md

     dist
 max-complexity = 10
 ```
-using `extend-ignore` not to overwrite previously defined options, and excluding directories for the linter to parse - so you can invoke flake8 on your complete package / source folder instead of selecting each file manually:
+This uses `extend-ignore` not to overwrite previously defined options, and excludes directories for the linter to parse - so you can invoke flake8 on your complete package / source folder instead of selecting each file manually:
 ```
 flake8 Material_Part1_PEP
 ```
-**Task: Run the linter on your previously formatted code to see if you have missed any deviations in code style or obvious bugs.**
+**Task 2: Run the linter on your previously formatted code from the last chapter to see if you have missed anything.**

+**Bonustask: Run the linter on [example4.py](https://github.com/ssciwr/Python-best-practices-course/blob/main/Material_Part2_Linter/example4.py).**

 ## Flake8 for jupyter notebooks
-To lint your jupyter notebooks using flake8, install the extension using
+To lint your jupyter notebooks using flake8, install the [modified version](https://github.com/s-weigand/flake8-nb) using
 ```
 pip install flake8-nb
 ```